Kledo-ID/wc-kledo/readme.txt

 3. Navigate to the 'Kledo' settings page to setup API credentials and connect your Kledo account.
 4. Configure your invoices in 'Invoice' tab.

+== Screenshots ==

+1. Connect your WooCommerce with Kledo
+2. The Kledo invoice plugin Settings pages

 == Changelog ==

 = 1.1.2 =